 Here are some essential tips to remember:

-So all together, that gives us a prompt that looks like this:
+When you put these all together, it gives us a prompt that looks like something like this:

 “As an SEO expert, provide advice on optimizing website content for search engines.
 List three key components of an effective SEO strategy for our company.
 As a company we specialize in eco-friendly products for environmentally conscious consumers.
 Please explain how we can improve our website’s presence on search engines.
 Suggest strategies that do not require a large budget.
 Focus on on-page SEO techniques like optimizing title tags and meta descriptions.
 Provide the information in a concise, actionable list with a friendly tone.
 Include best practices for on-page SEO optimization.”